ductwork/ductwork.github.io/getting_started/running-pipelines.md

 ## Starting the Ductwork Process

 If you recall, after running the Rails generator you'll have a new binstub at `bin/ductwork`.
-This executable launches the supervisor process, which orchestrates your entire pipeline infrastructure—forking a pipeline advancer and job worker for each configured pipeline, with the job worker creating multiple threads to handle concurrent work.
+This executable launches the supervisor process, which orchestrates your entire pipeline infrastructure—forking a single pipeline advancer and a job worker for each configured pipeline.
+Both the pipeline advancer and job worker create multiple threads to handle concurrent work.

 The supervisor continuously monitors child processes via heartbeat checks.
 When a child process misses heartbeats for 5 minutes—indicating a crash or hang—the supervisor immediately spawns a replacement process to ensure minimal pipeline execution interruption.